zpoint/CPython-Internals/BasicObject/set/set.md

 add a value 16, because the mask is 7, hash(16) & 7 ===> 0
 cpython use **LINEAR_PROBES** to solve hash collision instead of **CHAIN**(linked list)

     // pseudocode
     #define LINEAR_PROBES 9
     while (1)
     {
-    	i is the hash value
+        // i is the hash result
         // find the position according to the hash value if (entry in i is empty)
         	return entry[i]
         // reach here, means entry[i] already taken